Geoffrey A. Landis

 - He worked on a project called MIP that was intended to demonstrate manufacture of rocket propellant on the surface of Mars, as an experiment package that was scheduled to fly on the Mars 2001 Surveyor lander mission (the project was cancelled following the failure of the 1998 Mars spacecraft).

 - Other missions that he is working on include missions to the surface and atmosphere of Venus

-- and a mission called Solar Probe Plus to send a spacecraft to approach close to the surface of the sun.
+- and a mission called Parker Solar Probe that is send flying a spacecraft making exceptional close approaches to the surface of the sun.

-- As technical chairman of the Vision-21 symposium and editor of the proceedings, he published Hans Moravec's speculative essay "Pigs in CyberSpace", and Vernor Vinge's article on The
+- As technical chairman of the Vision-21 symposium and editor of the proceedings, he published Vernor Vinge's article on The Technological Singularity

 When I was a child, the first book I remember owning was a children's book about space You Will Go To The Moon.
 At the time-- I think I was four-- I didn't realize how unusual a second-person narrative was!
 Looking at the cover, I see that it featured a red-haired boy looking through a telescope -- that's probably why my parents bought it for me.

 - Geoffrey Landis was actually born in Detroit, Michigan.
 He left Detroit at age six months, and moved to Arlington, Virginia; Baltimore, Maryland; Western Springs, Illinois; Morristown, NJ; Center Valley, PA; and Winnetka, Illinois while growing up.
 After going to college at MIT and graduating with degrees in Physics and Electrical Engineering, he worked in the Boston area for five years.
 He then moved to Providence, Rhode Island to attend graduate school at Brown University.